Can We Live on Mars? | Science Me

 Illustration of the solar system: Terrestrial vs Jovian planets

-The Terrestrial Planets (Mercury, Venus, Earth, and Mars) and the Jovian Planets (Jupiter, Saturn, Uranus, and Neptune) of our solar system.
+The Terrestrial and the Jovian Planets of our solar system.

 Illustration of what's inside Jupiter: gas hydrogen, liquid hydrogen, metallic hydrogen, and an iron core